fireflyprotocol/pro-sdk/ts/sdk/src/docs/RewardsApi.md

-let sortOrder: 'asc' | 'desc'; //The order to sort rankings by (optional) (default to undefined) let page: number; //The page number to retrieve in a paginated response (optional) (default to 1) let limit: number; //The page size for pagination (optional) (default to 500) let name: string; //The name of the user to filter by (optional) (default to undefined) let userAddress: string; //The user address to filter by (optional) (default to undefined)
+let sortOrder: 'asc' | 'desc'; //The order to sort rankings by (optional) (default to undefined) let page: number; //The page number to retrieve in a paginated response (optional) (default to 1) let limit: number; //The page size for pagination (optional) (default to 500) let search: string; //The name/address of the user to filter by (optional) (default to undefined)

 const { status, data } = await apiInstance.getAffiliateLeaderDashboard(
     sortBy,
     sortOrder,
     page,
     limit,
-    name,
-    userAddress
+    search
 );
 ```